bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/StartingWindSpeed_1WVoOImSPC5vxwgP5hvg3Y/Documentation.md

-Indicate the starting wind speed of the anemometrograph.
+Indicates the starting wind speed of the wind sensor.